FriendlyUser1/Random-number-generator/README.md

 # Random-number-generator
-A (somewhat overstyled) random number generator in html5
+A (somewhat overstyled) random number generator in html css and js